General Submission Guidelines 2021

 The Hellebore Poetry Scholarship Award offers a monetary book and supply scholarship to one honoree who demonstrates excellence in the poetic arts.

 Please note: The Hellebore Poetry Scholarship Award is currently closed and will reopen in Winter 2022.

 The winning manuscript will be published by The Hellebore Press.
 Finalists are also eligible for publication and will receive compensation if their title is selected.

 - Send an unpublished manuscript of 10-25 hybrid, prose, visual, free verse, lyrical, collage, or narrative poems in the form of an attachment (DOC or PDF).

 - Title the email with your name, manuscript title, and entry category (For example: Mia Torres, Unapologetic, Hellebore Poetry Scholarship Award )

 - Save the file of your doc as your last name and title of your manuscript.
 (For example: Torres_Unapologetic)

 - Include a brief bio and contact information within the body of the email.

-If you are looking for submission guidelines for HUES Foundation, click here.
+If you are looking for application guidelines for HUES Foundation, click here.